Kite Bedtime Stories

 Laughter bubbled between them like soda fizz.

 The robin conducted a symphony of chirps, tweets, and caws that harmonized into a song about never being too small to ride the sky.
+Cloud dolphins leaped beside them, spraying mist that rainbowed.

-He tried to store the feeling in his pocket, but pockets are useless in the sky, so he stored it in his smile instead.
+Kenny realized that time moves differently among birds.
+Minutes felt soft and stretchy, like marshmallows pulled between two fingers.
+He tried to store the feeling in his pocket, then remembered pockets are useless in the sky, so he stored it in his smile instead.

-The gull reminded them that every up needs a down, so Kenny took a deep breath of cottony air and prepared to guide the kite home.
+The gull reminded them that every up needs a down.

-As the meadow rose to meet him, Kenny lifted his feet, skimming the tops of daisies that bowed in gentle welcome.
+Kenny took a deep breath of cottony air and prepared to guide the kite home.
+The descent felt like sliding on a rainbow that ended in his own backyard.
+As the meadow rose to meet him, he lifted his feet, skimming the tops of daisies that bowed in gentle welcome.

-The robin and gull swooped low, chirping farewells that sounded like see you tomorrow.
+The robin and gull swooped low, chirping farewells that sounded like "see you tomorrow."

 Kenny's sneakers touched grass softer than any carpet, and the kite settled beside him, tail flicking like a cat's after a good dream.

-He closed his eyes, felt the breeze braid his hair, and whispered thank you to every bird, every cloud, every sunbeam that had shared the adventure.
+Fireflies blinked on like tiny runway lights, guiding daytime memories to safe places in his mind.
+He closed his eyes, felt the breeze move through his hair, and whispered thank you to every bird, every cloud, every sunbeam that had shared the afternoon.

-Create Your Own Kite Bedtime Story
+Create Your Own Version

 Tree Fort Bedtime Stories